 Another feature of the MSC was a hotel on the second level, with 65 air-conditioned rooms.
 This replaced the on-campus Aggieland Inn (not related to the former Ramada that closed in 2011).
 However, the campus grew in the 1960s (accepting women, African Americans, and non-Corps members in the 1960s) and the MSC just wasn't adequate for Texas A&M anymore.
 The 1950s design had been outmoded, and it was time for change.

 Other changes of the 1970s included a larger Browsing Library (the Reading Room's descendant, I think) which had now expanded not only books and music, but video.
-Rumours (correct spelling, yes) was added near the Joe Routt side, a snack bar/coffeeshop which not only offered meals but entertainment.
-I'm told that Rumours unfortunately only opened to the outside, which is probably why I never saw it prior to closure.
+Rumours (correct spelling, yes) was added near the Joe Routt side, a snack bar/coffeeshop which not only offered meals but occasional live entertainment.

 The biggest change was the relocation of the relocation of the Exchange Store, which began calling itself the Texas A&M University Bookstore.
 While it would never move from that location (later the MSC Bookstore and now Barnes & Noble at Texas A&M University), it had a distinctly different layout.
 The lower level had textbooks (as they do now) but also different books (paperbacks, magazines, study guides, Cliffs Notes, reference books).
-The upper level had school supplies (now in the lower level for the most part), calculators (not cheap in the 1970s), A&M branded gifts and clothing, stationary, gifts, and records (I don't think the modern bookstore sells ANY music at all).
+The upper level had school supplies (now in the lower level for the most part), calculators (not cheap in the 1970s), A&M branded gifts and clothing, stationary, gifts, and records (I don't believe the 2012 incarnation of the bookstore sold ANY music).

 The overcrowding issue in campus affected other parts of campus.
 In the early 1980s, when parking on campus was plentiful and free, the MSC Cafeteria had chicken fried steak nights.
 According to TexAgs.com poster Aggiefan54, "The [chicken fried steak] would hang off both sides of the plate, was tender and perfectly cooked, and the sides were great.
 Then they did something with the food service provider (one of the first privatizations?) and quality went to crap and the crowds disappeared.
 It was like going to Luby's or Furr's Cafeterias, only better-and it was in Aggieland."